code-matic/opencdp-flutter-sdk/README.md

 Open the Podfile in your ios directory.

-Modify your Podfile to match the structure below.
-This is a robust configuration that correctly links all dependencies for both your main app and the extension.
+Modify your Podfile to match the structure below. **Important**: The `NotificationService` target must use the separate `open_cdp_push_extension` pod (not the main Flutter plugin), as notification service extensions cannot link against Flutter.

 ```ruby
 # In ios/Podfile